 Finding a mentor as an entrepreneur is a vital step in your journey to success.
-Every entrepreneur should be seeking advice from as many channels as possible, and ideally, maintaining several close mentorship relationships.
+Every entrepreneur should be seeking advice from as many channels as possible, and ideally, maintaining several close mentorships.
 But how does one ask someone to be their mentor, and where should you even begin to look for one?

 It’s important to select a mentor you can build a personal relationship with, and also one that can guide you in areas relevant to your industry.
 With the help of your mentor, you should grow both as a professional and as an individual.
 Here are some ways to find a mentor and build a meaningful relationship with them.